LudoLozza/SimpleVST/README.md

 This is a simple synthesizer VST plugin built using JUCE.
 It includes a basic waveform generation (sine, triangle, sawtooth), a reverb effect and a piano keyboard.
 More oscillators, effects and controls could be added in the future.

 ## Features
-- Oscillator with sine, triangle and sawtooth waveforms.
+- Oscillator with sine, triangle and sawtooth waveforms
-- Reverb effect with adjustable room size, damping, wet/dry mix, and width.
+- Reverb effect with adjustable room size, damping, wet/dry mix and width
-- MIDI keyboard integration for triggering sounds.
+- MIDI keyboard integration for triggering sounds

 ## Screenshots
 <figure>